logo

 4 MIN READ

-Tee Sheet: Lorena Ochoa's Legacy Isn't Measured in Majors
+Lorena Ochoa's Legacy Isn't Measured in Majors

-The LPGA's return to Mexico is an opportunity for the golf world to celebrate the power and influence of who many crown the G.O.A.T., Lorena Ochoa
+The LPGA's return to Mexico is an opportunity for the golf world to celebrate the power and influence of who many crown the G.O.A.T., Lorena Ochoa.

 But her wins aren't what make her remarkable, those are just the added bonuses.
 Ochoa was and still is one of the most captivating players women's golf has ever seen.
 She was a stone-cold killer, insanely accurate ball-striker and an even better putter—but off the course, her ability to work a room, to influence the energy of a space and leave her mark is what not only puts her in the G.O.A.T. conversation but places her at the top of the list.